malloydata/malloy/README.md

 # The Malloy Language

-Malloy is a new experimental language for querying and modeling data.
+Malloy is a new experimental language for querying and modeling data ([Language Documentation](https://looker-open-source.github.io/malloy/documentation/index.html)).

 Akin to a SQL “extension,” it is far easier to use and reason about than SQL, it is usable in place of SQL, and it is quick to pick up for SQL users.